shift-xd/Invis_Pad/README.md

  a Cool Project that turns you Desk into a Macropad!!!!

-Invis Pad makes use of an MPU6050 Accerometer to turn your desk into an actual macropad , an INVISIBLE ONE !
+Invis Pad makes use of an MPU6050 Accerometer to turn your desk into an actual macropad , an INVISIBLE ONE ! you can control media or pc functions with it like play pause forward 10 secs etc...

+## INVIS PAD VIDEO || DEMO LINKZZ

 ## INVIS PAD
 <img width="1173" height="666" alt="IMage Of PCB With Components " src="https://github.com/user-attachments/assets/ad1eab6a-48ee-454a-85d9-db1b6af44965" />